HoussemNasri/PathfindingV2/README.md

 # 🎯 Pathfinding
-Pathfinding is a graphical Java application for visualizing most popular pathfinding algorithms, Implemented using the MVP architecture pattern
+Pathfinding is a graphical Java application for visualizing many pathfinding algorithms, Implemented using the MVP architecture pattern

 ### Included Algorithms